 Knox Farm State Park is the former estate of the Knox Family, who are previous owners of the Buffalo Sabres.
 It’s a beautiful plot of land that includes snowshoeing and cross-country ski trails through woodlands, grasslands, and wetlands.
-The park is in East Aurora, NY, between Knox Road, Willardshire Road, and Buffalo Road (rt.78).
+The park is just 25 minutes from Buffalo in East Aurora, NY.
+It’s located between Knox Road, Willardshire Road, and Buffalo Road (rt.78).

 Throughout the park, there are a variety of wild animals, including birds, foxes, rabbits, and other wildlife.
 On the family farm in the park, there are also polo grounds (now used as soccer fields), farms, and horse stalls.

 In the winter, the only parking area open will be on Seneca Street/Buffalo Road/Route 16.
 After parking in the lot, you’ll see the main park office in one of the small houses in the parking area.
 If you bring your dog, there is a dog park area next to the parking lot to let them roam free.
 Up to two pets are allowed on the trails unless stated otherwise.
 Pets must be supervised and kept on a leash at all times on the trails.

 Of the seven total miles of trails in Knox Farm State Park, 5.2 of those miles permit snowshoeing.
 The Outer Loop trail spans the perimeter of the park for a total of 2.7 miles, and 2.5 miles of multiple unnamed trails weave through the wooded areas in the center of the park.
 In addition to the Outer Loop and unnamed trails, there are a 0.3-mile biking trail, a 0.3-mile creek trail, and a 1.1-mile jogging/biking trail that are gravel and available during the spring/summer months.